Mexico Digital Nomad Visa Guide (2024)

 Unfortunately, there are currently no suitable online links where you can apply for a Temporary residence visa for Mexico.

-Therefore, the only way to apply for a Temporary residence visa, for now, is to visit the nearest Mexican Consulate or Embassy
+Therefore, the only way to apply is by visiting a Mexican Consulate or Embassy.

-After finding the nearest accredited Mexican representation, gather all the appropriate documents mentioned above, schedule a meeting there, and submit the documentation
+After finding the nearest accredited Mexican representation, gather all the necessary documents, schedule an appointment, and submit the documentation.

-If everything is fine with the submitted documents, you will get to the next stage — an interview at the embassy/consulate
+If your documentation is in order, you will move to the next stage — an interview at the embassy/consulate.

-Providing your interview is successful, you could get a Temporary residence visa right away, at the interview.
+Providing your interview is successful, you might get a Temporary residence visa on the spot, during the interview.

-However, in most cases, you can expect to get your visa days or weeks later.
-After all, it all depends on the efficiency of the Mexican representation where you apply.
+However, in most cases, the visa will arrive days or weeks later — it depends on the efficiency of the Mexican representation where you apply.

 🎓 Pumble Pro Tip

-If you often feel anxious before important meetings, such as the one you should have in a Mexican embassy, then the following article might help you to overcome it:
+If you often feel anxious before important meetings, such as the one you’ll have in a Mexican embassy, then the following article might help you:

 What other types of visas suitable for digital nomads does Mexico offer?

-The only suitable alternative is a Temporary resident visa through NUT (NUT—Número Único de Trámite).
+In fact, the only suitable alternative is a Temporary resident visa through NUT (NUT stands for Número Único de Trámite — a unique processing number).

 Let’s find out more about its requirements and benefits.